 Hiiii, I'm Ross.

 ...a boy who never really left Dennis' Place for Games.
 Y'all know Dennis'?
 It was the spot where I had bday parties as a kid and who cares about cake Mom we're in the middle of beating the game, ugghhhh.
 Team beat 'em ups for us 80s babes all day.

 Native Chicagoan, kindled by Jordan and Pippen till we singularity.
 Kindled later in life by Hui Neng and open source contribs.
 Currently based in San Francisco.
 But I pretend to move to New York every 6 months or so.

 So, yeah, web.
 My first job building web product was working for Science Exchange, which really set me on this career path for serious.
 This was around 2013 and I wasn't sure at all if I wanted to continue being paid to give computers instructions.
 I was even interviewing for product design gigs.
 But as fate would have it, I had the fortune to be picked up by a small startup called Science Exchange where I worked with a couple amazeballs folks who were soooo stoked about web dev they made all the boring and hard parts not boring and hard.
 I guess I loves me some ridiculous optimism and enthusiasm and obsession with building castles of air.
 I guess I never should have underestimated the reward of getting it to work.
 Science Exchange was def my come up in this trillicon zeitgest, and I got to realize complex UX on the popular RJCHM (rəjēCHəm) stack -- you know the one, ♦️️, JS, CSS, HTML, MySQL -- for info highway passengers getting real work done.But all your friends' parents thought you'd be an actor or artist or something?

 Errm...I took the long way to get here.
 Perhaps because I'm from the last generation of patient people.
-Idk, fuck linear life paths.
+Idk, a linear life paths was not for me.